Protesters take to downtown streets for second night in Bakersfield

-As a crowd of about 100 people gathered in front of Bakersfield Police Department headquarters Saturday evening to protest the Memorial Day killing of George Floyd in police custody in Minneapolis, some people took to the street.
+As a crowd that grew to about 200 people gathered in front of Bakersfield Police Department headquarters Saturday evening to protest the Memorial Day killing of George Floyd in police custody in Minneapolis, some people took to the street in a literal sense.

 For eight minutes, approximating the time Floyd's neck was held down by a police officer, people lay down, many on their stomachs, and said, "I can't breathe."
 There was also chanting of "What's his name?
 George Floyd!"